jpetays/AudioDemo/docs/README.md

 ## AudioConfig (_ScriptableObject_)

-AudioConfig has a list of audio channels that bind together audi channel name and related [AudioMixerGroup](https://docs.unity3d.com/ScriptReference/Audio.AudioMixerGroup.html) that is used to control audio for this channel.
+AudioConfig has a list of audio channels that bind together audio channel **name** and related [AudioMixerGroup](https://docs.unity3d.com/ScriptReference/Audio.AudioMixerGroup.html) that is used to control audio for this channel.

 AudioConfig is just a container and does not have any specific semantics over any audio channel how it is used.

 ### AudioChannelSetting (_Serializable_)

-AudioChannelSetting is responsible for loading, saving and updating audio channel settings and state.
+AudioChannelSetting is responsible for loading, saving and updating audio channel persistent settings and state.
 It manages _AudioMixerGroup_ associated with this audio channel.
-Persistent audio channel settings are save in UNITY [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).
+Audio channel persistent settings are saved in UNITY [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html).

 ## User Interface